Congratulations on opening your new business in California!

 Depending upon your type of business, some of your sales transactions may qualify for a full or partial sales tax exemption.

 Exempt sales are transactions not subject to tax and a deduction for those transactions can be taken on your sales and use tax return.
 You must obtain all documentation to support the deduction.
-For a list of all exemptions, please see publication 61, Sales and Use Taxes: Exemptions and Inclusions.
+For a list of all exemptions, please see publication 61, Sales and Use Taxes: Tax Expenditures.
 Some common exempt sales transactions include:

 |Sales for Resale||